Leadership, Capabilities, & Strategy

 They may want help in refining their strategy or more clearly defining their company’s purpose, but many have these worked out before meeting me.
 What I find most executives are looking for is help in making sure their organization is fulfilling the promise made to their customers and to make their strategy a reality.

 I suppose productized solutions are still popular because they best fit at the point where ideation needs to become a reality; where most executives are looking for help.
-The vast amount of my career making strategy a reality and ensuring organizations reach the full potential of their unique way of creating value.
-It is most beneficial to learn all you can about strategy, building capabilities, and executive management, because those things always show up where ideas turn to action.
+The majority of my career is making strategy a reality and ensuring organizations reach the full potential of their unique way of creating value.
+To be successful leaders should learn all they can about strategy, marshalling capabilities, and being an effective executive, because those things always show up where ideas turn to action.

 Who do I turn to when I want to learn?
-Some of the great thought leaders that articulate executive leadership, business capabilities, and strategy far better than I can are Peter Drucker, David Teece, Roger Martin; listed in order that I discovered their wisdom.
-Following are some snippets of who they are.
+Some of the great thought leaders that articulate executive leadership, business capabilities, and strategy are Peter Drucker, David Teece, Roger Martin.
+Following are some snippets about them.

 Effective Leadership

 If you have not read Drucker’s “The Effective Executive”, I highly recommend it.
 You can find leaders anywhere in an organization and leadership has a different purpose than management.
-This is a great read because it is about improving leadership skills versus abdicating them to a productized solution.
+This is a great read because it is about improving leadership skills versus handing them over to a productized solution.

 Management is doing things right.
 Leadership is doing the right things. – Peter Drucker